flexiondotorg/MKV-to-M2TS/README.txt

 and audio is AC3 or DTS with as little re-encoding as possible.
 Any subtitles in the MKV are preserved in the M2TS although the PS3 can't display subtitles in M2TS containers.
 Optioanally splits the M2TS, if it is greater than 4GB, to maintain FAT32 compatibility.
+Unlike other MKV to M2TS solutions, this script doesn't create any intermeditate files during the conversion.

 This scripts Work on Ubuntu Linux, should work on any other Linux/Unix flavour and possibly Mac OS X providing you have the required tools installed.

 Usage